May 8, 2026

 Matilda Evans: Medical Pioneer of South Carolina

-Matilda Arabella Evans was born on May 13, 1872 to Anderson and Harriet Evans in Aiken, South Carolina; the oldest of three children and spent much of the beginning of her life working in fields alongside her family.
-She attended the Schofield Industrial School, which was established by Martha Schofield, a Philadelphia Quaker.
-Encouraged by Schofield, Evans enrolled in Oberlin College in Ohio, attended on scholarship for almost four years and left before graduating in 1891 to pursue a medical career.
+Matilda Arabella Evans was born on May 13, 1866 (some sources give 1872) to Anderson and Harriet Evans in Aiken, South Carolina, the eldest of three children.
+She spent much of her early life working in the fields alongside her family.
+Evans attended the Schofield Industrial School, founded by Philadelphia Quaker educator Martha Schofield.
+Encouraged by Schofield, she enrolled at Oberlin College in Ohio, attending on scholarship for almost four years before leaving in 1891 to pursue a medical career.

 Evans never married.
-At the age of 63, on November 17, 1935, Matilda Arabelle Evans died in Columbia, South Carolina.
+She died at the age of 69 on November 17, 1935, in Columbia, South Carolina.

 Source: